 Dr. Stephens has led research initiatives in the School of Medicine (Executive Associate Dean 2005-2008) and as the Vice President of Research (2008-present).
-Researchers at Emory University received $521.8 million from external funding agencies in fiscal year 2014.
-This marks the fifth consecutive year that extramural research funding has exceeded $500 million.
-Researchers in Emory's WHSC received $483 million in FY14, or nearly 93 percent of the University total, with $325 million in federal funding, including more than $288 million from the NIH.
-Examples of recent successful research initiatives in WHSC include creation of a NIH tuberculosis center, the health services research initiative-Health Innovation Program, the Emory-Ga Tech immuno-engineering initiative, the regenerative medicine (REM) program with Ga Tech and UGA, the Emory-Children’s Pediatrics Center and the Queensland Emory Development (QED) Alliance.
+Researchers at Emory University received $628 million from external funding agencies in fiscal year 2017.
+This marks the eighth consecutive year that extramural research funding has exceeded $500 million.
+Researchers in Emory's WHSC received $585 million in FY17, with $354 million in federal funding, including more than $307 million from the NIH.
+Examples of recent successful research initiatives in WHSC include NIH recognition of the Winship Cancer Institute as a comprehensive cancer center, NIAID support of the Emory Transplant Center, HHS support of the National Ebola Training and Education Center, the health services research initiative-Health Innovation Program, the Emory-Ga Tech immuno-engineering initiative, the regenerative medicine (REM) program with Ga Tech and UGA, the Emory-Children’s Pediatrics Center and the Queensland Emory Development (QED) Alliance.

 Dr. Stephens is professor of microbiology and immunology in the School of Medicine and professor of epidemiology at Emory's Rollins School of Public Health.
 He is chair of the Research Advisory Council in the WHSC and a member of the Executive Committee on the WHSC Leadership Team.